mcumiskey/Movie-Recs/README.md

 # Movie Recommendation
-The goal of this project is to implement various recommendation techniques (such as the surprise package, K-nearest neighbors, and natural language processing) and examine each result.
+The goal of this project is to implement various recommendation techniques (such using the surprise package) to examine how each technique works.

 # Overview
 Presentation: https://github.com/mcumiskey/Aviation-Risk-Analysis/blob/main/Presentations/Phase%201_%20Aviation%20Project.pdf